alijy/BJSS-Test-Automation/README.md

 Ruby gems: selenium-webdriver, capybacra, httparty and json

-I intentionally didn't use `cucumber`.
+I intentionally didn't use **cucumber**.
 It would be a better choice since it could lead to more efficient test generation and execution.
 However, it was not included in the tech stack provided in the problem description.
-For the future, I suggest **cucumber** is added to the tech stack.
+For future improvements, I suggest `cucumber` is added to the tech stack.

 ## Tests